 November – Waxcaps

-Among the stellar array of colourful, sculpturesque, eccentric wild mushrooms, the waxcap family (hygrocybes) shine brightest.
+Among the stellar array of colourful, sculpturesque and eccentric wild mushrooms, the waxcap family (hygrocybes) shine brightest.
 They are the rare, beautiful jewels of the fungi world, shining like rubies, emeralds and diamonds in late autumn meadows, lawns and graveyards.

 Waxcaps are under ever increasing environmental pressure as their natural grassland habitats are destroyed by chemical fertilisers.
-I find it quite irritating when ‘pub conservationists’ train their fire on foragers while ignoring the farmers that have destroyed countless hectares of natural habitat and with it more fungi, and quite probably species, than an army of foragers could ever disturb.
-Nevertheless, just because foragers didn’t cause the problem, they must still help rescue the situation (sounds like ‘austerity’ in miniature to me – must honest, hard working people always pay for the greed and ignorance of others?).
+I find it quite irritating when ‘pub conservationists’ train their fire on foragers while ignoring insensitive farming practices that have destroyed countless hectares of natural habitat and with it more fungi, and quite probably species, than an army of foragers could ever disturb.

 So for culinary and conservation reasons, I advocate eating only two species in any quantity: meadow waxcaps (hygrocybe pratensis) and crimson waxcaps (h. punicea).
 Scarlet hood (h. coccinea) and snowy waxcaps (h. nivea) are also tasty, but seem to me to be too scarce for anything but occasional tasters when a glut appears.
 The snowy waxcaps pictured above came from a hotel lawn in Ayrshire that was enjoying such a bloom it looked like it had been snowing!
 I enjoyed them lightly sauteed and tossed through a salad of chickweed and sorrel with an elderberry vinegar dressing.
 Ingredients that grow naturally together so often compliment each other in the kitchen.
 (Do be careful if you want to pick snowy waxcaps – they are quite similar to a few very poisonous small, white clitocybe species – notably fool’s funnel (c.rivulosa) and c.dealbata (no common name).